demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_1_active.md

 # Messing around in the File System from the shell environment: With power comes responsibility.

 ## Exercise Description
 In the previous exercise, you passively interacted with files and directories in your File System.
-In this exercise you will create files and directories; we will simulate computational work carried out using the terminal, work that needs to be organized and saved.
-However, you will mostly make some mess and then clean it up.
+In this exercise you will create files and directories; we will simulate computational work carried out using the terminal, work that needs to be organized, saved, and often transferred between computers.

-### Assumptions
+### Assumptions (see README.md)
-The main assumption for this exercise is that you can open a terminal window.
-When you open a terminal, it loads a shell that provides you a bunch of useful commands for messing around with your file system.
-For Chem-452, you will typically do this in two ways:

-  1. on a macbook open the terminal.app, which is in /Applications/Utilities/ directory.
-You can navigate the finder and double click the application or you can do a spotlight search (watchglass in the upper right) for "Terminal".

-  2. logging into JupyterHub will give you access to a launching window.
-You can launch a Terminal (or a Notebook) from the button labled "New" in the upper right.

 ## List of shell commands you will use in this exercise